Executive Staff Biographies

 Nelson Chan, Esq.

-A member of the Legal Division from 2004 to 2012 and formerly Chief Counsel as well as Associate Chief Counsel in Elk Grove, Mr. Chan is one of the most experienced and longest-serving attorneys in the DFEH.
+Nelson Chan is the Chief of Public Policy and Education, in charge of DFEH educational partnerships, clinical programs, internships, external and internal training.
+He was formerly Chief of Enforcement and Chief Counsel of the DFEH.† A member of the Legal Division since 2004, Mr. Chan is one of the most experienced and longest-serving attorneys in the DFEH.
 He has successfully prosecuted numerous Department cases, including: DFEH v.
 Capital Hills ARCO (Johnson) (sexual harassment in employment), $300,000 plus $25,000 civil penalties; DFEH v.
 City and County of San Francisco (Martin) (employment retaliation) $160,000 and affirmative relief; DFEH v.
 Alameda County Superior Court (Bolton) (physical disability in employment) $125,000 and affirmative relief; and DFEH v.
-Nosratian (Helvaci/HRC) (familial status discrimination in housing), $30,000 and affirmative relief.
-Mr. Chan has further taught in and supervised the DFEH-UC Davis School of Law Employment Discrimination Program, the Civil Rights Graduate Fellows Program in Elk Grove, as well as numerous law clerks and interns.
+Nosratian (Helvaci/HRC) (familial status discrimination in housing), $30,000 and affirmative relief.† Mr. Chan is on the Executive Committee of the State Bar Public Law Section.